CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

-Sure, one used `a,b` and the other `x,y`, and there was some different numbering of the machine-generated names, but other than that the clauses were exactly the same.
+Sure, one used `a,b` and the other `x,y`, and there was some different numbering of the machine-generated names, but other than that the clauses were exactly the same!
 I tried following what happened to the `clauses` returned by the `addErrorCase`, but this only confirmed that the runtime trees were the same:

 ```idris